DanceChat: Large Language Model-Guided Music-to-Dance Generation: Introduction

 \section{Introduction}

 Dance has long served as a powerful medium of expression in cultures, playing a central role in rituals, social connections, and artistic activities \cite{carroll2008feeling}.
 In the digital age, dance flourishes on social media, allowing people to share creativity and connect globally.
 Recent advances in deep learning have enabled computational exploration of this art form, particularly through music-to-dance generation, where models automatically create dance movements synchronized to music.
-This technology has impactful applications in entertainment, enabling realistic, rhythmically aligned virtual idols and 3D characters in virtual reality.
-Beyond entertainment, automated dance generation is valuable in fields like robotics, digital human modeling, and physical rehabilitation, where it helps create lifelike movement simulations and supports human-computer interaction.
+This technology has impactful applications in entertainment, enabling realistic virtual idols and 3D characters in virtual reality.
+Beyond entertainment, automated dance generation is valuable in fields like robotics, digital human, and physical rehabilitation, where it helps create lifelike movement simulations and supports human-computer interaction.

 Most existing music-to-dance generation approaches fall into two main categories: regression models \cite{DBLP:conf/iclr/HuangHWSZJ21, li2021ai}, which are typically designed to directly learn a mapping from input music to dance motions, and generative models \cite{siyao2022bailando, tseng2023edge, zhang2024bidirectional, huang2024beat}, which aim to learn a distribution over plausible dances conditioned solely on the input music.
-However, both approaches lack explicit movement instructions, and rely only on abstract nature of musical elements such as rhythm, tempo, and mood.
-This creates a broad semantic gap between music and motion, as illustrated in Fig. \ref{fig:idea}, and complicates the task of generating physically plausible movements that align with the music’s genre and maintain aesthetic quality.
+However, both approaches lack explicit movement instructions, and rely only on the abstract nature of musical elements.
+This creates a broad semantic gap between music and motion and complicates the task of generating physically plausible movements that align with the music’s genre and maintain aesthetic quality \cite{lee2019dancing}.
 Moreover, the scarcity of labeled dance data, due in part to the high cost of motion capture, makes it difficult for models to learn a well-generalized and diverse motion distribution.
 With limited training samples, the model struggles to capture the full variability of human dance, resulting in outputs that may lack stylistic diversity or fail to generalize to unseen music.